 I didn’t mean to run over the door.
 Our driveway is very steep and once you reach the flat part, you’ve missed the opportunity to see what’s on the ground.
 So as I was pulling into the garage, all I could see the was the table saw and some scrap wood.
 But not the door!

 The wood is so hard and sturdy you can’t even tell it’s been run over!

 The second “test” happened when my husband dropped the large door from about halfway up the stairs!

-When I peered down the stairs to the basement after hearing the crash, I just assumed, by the way he was contorted and slightly trapped by the door, that at minimum, he had broken his leg.
+When I peered down the stairs to the basement after hearing the crash, I just assumed, by the way, he was contorted and slightly trapped by the door, that at a minimum, he had broken his leg.
 But thank goodness he was fine.
 A little bruised, and not too happy about the hole in the wall, but nothing he wouldn’t recover from quickly.
 He had lost his balance carrying the large door by himself down the stairs.
 Men, take note: This is a team carry item!

 Despite our little mishaps, we love the doors, the hardware and the functionality of the space now.

 To read more about why this solution works for us and how we handled the door jambs and handles, go here.
-If you are ready to take the plunge, for a link to a full description on installation of the stainless steel hardware we used Click HERE.
+If you are ready to take the plunge, for a link to a full description on the installation of the stainless steel hardware we used Click HERE.
 There’s also a good explanation as to why we chose NOT to DIY the hardware.